 I’m gonna tell you what.
-This time last year, while everyone was out here talking about how much 2021 was going to be the anti-2020, I was like, “I think it’s gonna be more like 2021 2.0."
+This time last year, while everyone was out here talking about how much the new year was going to be the better, I was like, “I think it’s gonna be more like 2.0."
 Why did I feel that way?
 Because I wholeheartedly believe in the sowing and reaping process in all things and the seeds of 2020 had to “sprout up” somewhere.
 That’s why, with all that has been a trip about this year, on pretty much every level that there is, very rarely have I been surprised, let alone shocked.
 Disappointed (especially in how dysfunctional and cyclic this country has the tendency to be)?
 Sure.
 Shocked?
 Nah.

 I’m thankful too because when you learn — and I mean, really learn — that the only person you can (and should) fully control is yourself, it prevents you from letting humans shake you too much.
 This includes your relationships which includes your friendships.
 Besides, it’s usually in times of great testing that the cream really does rise to the top — that we really do get to see who in our life is genuine and who, well, has other plans in mind.